+'''

-- Radical Prostatectomy (salvage) → Go to Page 139 - 2.
-Radiotherapy (salvage) +/- Hormone Therapy (injections) +/- Brachytherapy → Go to Page 141 - 3.
-Brachytherapy (salvage) → Go to Page 143 - 4.
-Hormone Therapy (injections) + monitoring → Go to Page 145
+Radical Prostatectomy (salvage) →

+Go to Page 130

+Radiotherapy (salvage) +/- Hormone Therapy (injections) +/- Brachytherapy →

+Go to Page 131

+Brachytherapy (salvage) →

+Go to Page 133

+Hormone Therapy (injections) + monitoring →

+Go to Page 135

+'''

 - It is the surgical removal of your prostate gland.
-This includes the cancer inside it and the seminal vesicles. - Salvage treatment is treatment given if the cancer has not responded to other treatments. - It can be a second chance at cure.
-But it can have a higher risk of side effects compared to when given simply as a first treatment. - i Further information about the different options can be found below (clicking on these will open a new tab): - Find out all about Radical Prostatectomy - Explore possible clinical trials.
+This includes the cancer inside it and the seminal vesicles. - Salvage treatment is treatment given if the cancer has not responded to your focal therapy treatment. - It can be a second chance at cure.
+But it can have a higher risk of side effects compared to when given simply as a first treatment.